leboff/ha-pyonstar/README.md

 - Vehicle VIN (Vehicle Identification Number)
 - OnStar PIN (if required)
 - TOTP Secret (if required for two-factor authentication)

+### Cheater Mode

+The integration includes a "Cheater Mode" option that can be enabled during setup or changed later in the integration's options:

+- **Standard Mode**: The integration polls the OnStar API every 30 minutes to avoid rate limiting
+- **Cheater Mode**: The integration polls the OnStar API every 2 minutes
+  - If rate limiting (HTTP 429) occurs, the integration will automatically:
+    1. Create a new device ID
+    2. Delete existing tokens
+    3. Re-authenticate with OnStar
+    4. Continue polling with the new identity

+To change Cheater Mode setting after initial setup:
+1. Go to Configuration > Integrations
+2. Find your OnStar integration
+3. Click on "Configure" (gear icon)
+4. Toggle the "Cheater Mode" option as desired

+⚠️ **Warning**: Cheater Mode is intended for testing and development purposes.
+Excessive use of this feature may result in account limitations imposed by OnStar.
+Use at your own risk.

 ## Technical Details